rylincoln/developer.fulcrumapp.com/_expression-examples/grabbing-photo-id.md

 layout: default
 section: expressions
 title: "Grab the photo id number"
-description: "This expression grabbs the photo id number and adds it to a feature id field."
+description: "This expression grabs the photo id number and adds it to a feature id field."
 category: section
 ---